VIVO Pathophysiology Endocrine Pancreas

 Pancreatic islets house three major cell types, each of which produces a different endocrine product:

-Interestingly, the different cell types within an islet are not randomly distributed - beta cells occupy the central portion of the islet and are surrounded by a "rind" of alpha and delta cells.
-Aside from the insulin, glucagon and somatostatin, a number of other "minor" hormones have been identified as products of pancreatic islets cells.
+Additional cell types have been identified in the islets such as F cells, which secrete pancreatic polypeptide.
+Interestingly, the different cell types are not randomly distributed - beta cells occupy the central portion of the islet and are surrounded by a "rind" of alpha and delta cells.
+Aside from the insulin, glucagon and somatostatin, a number of other hormones have been identified as products of pancreatic islets cells.

 Islets are richly vascularized, allowing their secreted hormones ready access to the circulation.
 Although islets comprise only 1-2% of the mass of the pancreas, they receive about 10 to 15% of the pancreatic blood flow.
 Additionally, they are innervated by parasympathetic and sympathetic neurons, and nervous signals clearly modulate secretion of insulin and glucagon.